Best places to visit in Scotland

 The old fortifications and ruins surrounding the loch are worth exploring too.
 Urquhart Castle, dating back to the 12th century, now lies in ruins but is no less impressive than it once was.
 It's no surprise the castle has starred in movies and TV, including the Outlander series, as its backdrop of the loch is picture-perfect.

 We'd also recommend spending some time on the east end of the loch in Inverness, the largest city and cultural capital of the Scottish Highlands.
 Stroll through its streets and along its river banks and you'll find excellent museums, galleries, shops and restaurants.
-Points of interest to look out for include the architecturally beautiful St Andrew's Cathedral and the Inverness Museum and Art Gallery, whose collection explores the rich history of the city and surrounding Highlands.
+Points of interest include the architecturally beautiful St Andrew's Cathedral and the Inverness Museum and Art Gallery, whose collection explores the rich history of the city and surrounding Highlands.

 Golf enthusiasts travel to St Andrews every year for its world-renowned links courses, where many golfing greats have teed off.
 This seaside town is home to both the world's oldest golf course, the aptly named par-72 Old Course, and the world's oldest golf club, the Clubhouse of the Royal Ancient Golf Club.
-Founded in 1754, you'll want to book many months in advance to secure your place on the green.
+Founded in 1754, you'll need to book many months in advance to secure your place on the green.

 Spectacular scenery is par for the course in Scotland, and St Andrews is no exception.
 The rugged coastline provides a stunning backdrop to the town, made only more stunning by the medieval ruins of St Andrews Castle and the Cathedral that adorn it.
 St Andrews Cathedral was once Scotland's largest and most impressive church, and the visitor museum houses an outstanding collection of medieval sculptures and other relics found on the site throughout history.